Core concepts

 A resource object represents any entity (such as person, location, project, etc.) that the schedule object is being assigned to or scheduled against.

-The Scheduling Gantt Chart is a Workshop widget used to render an interactive Gantt chart for scheduling or resource allocation workflows and consists of two core elements:
+The scheduling Gantt chart renders an interactive chart for scheduling or resource allocation workflows and consists of two core elements:

-The Scheduling Gantt chart widget provides module builders with the flexibility to choose specific interface options (colors) and interactions (puck allocation behavior, snap behavior) for schedule object pucks.
+The scheduling Gantt chart widget provides module builders with the flexibility to choose interface colors and interactions such as puck allocation behavior and snap behavior for schedule object pucks.

 Scenarios

-Scenarios are foundational to the Scheduling Gantt Chart widget, enabling the creation and comparison of what-if analyses.
-By using Scenarios, changes made in the widget are not immediately and directly written to the Ontology, but instead begin as proposed changes that can be actioned.
+Scenarios enable the creation and comparison of what-if analyses.
+By using scenarios, edits made in the widget are not directly written to the Ontology.
+Instead, they are created as proposed changes that can be actioned.

-A schedule save action is used to execute Ontology edits that are staged or proposed in the Scheduling Gantt Chart widget.
-This action is required since the Scheduling Gantt Chart does not immediately write changes to the Ontology.
-Most use cases can use a simple Ontology modify action; however, application builders can build a Function-backed Custom Save Action for advanced workflows.
+A schedule save action handler is used to execute Ontology edits in the scheduling Gantt chart widget.
+This action is required so users can edit pucks by dragging and dropping, and stage those changes in the Ontology.
+Most use cases can use a simple Ontology modify action, but a function-backed custom save action can be used for advanced workflows.
+A function-backed action must accept at least the following optional parameters:

 Validation rule

-Validation rules allow you to codify scheduling constraints, enabling end users to build/modify schedules with an understanding of the limitations and restrictions that define their workflows.
-Each validation rule is backed by a Function that evaluates whether the current state of an assignment object meets a certain condition as defined in the function logic.
+Validation rules allow you to codify scheduling constraints, enabling end users to build or modify schedules with an understanding of the limitations and restrictions that define their workflows.
+Each validation rule is backed by a function that evaluates whether the current state of an assignment object meets a certain condition as defined in the function logic.